sneas/blog/content/blog/deploy-dist-folder-to-gh-pages-with-circleci/index.md

 - `gh-pages` gets auto refreshed with the latest content from `dist` folder on each commit

-Current blog is successfully working with the same principles.
+The current blog is successfully working with the same principles.
 You can check the CI configuration out
 [here<i class="fa fa-github pl-1"></i>](https://github.com/sneas/blog/tree/master/.circleci).

 ### Bash script file

-First of all we are going to create bash script and save it in `.circleci/push-gh-pages.sh`.
+First of all, we are going to create a bash script and save it in `.circleci/push-gh-pages.sh`.

 ```bash